BrainbaseHQ/kafka-master-prompt/2_main.md

 **Phone enrichment (critical):**
 - Phone data delivered ONLY via webhook (NOT in `person.raw` or `person.email`)
+- **IMPORTANT**: When user requests phone numbers, immediately inform them: "Phone numbers may take a few minutes to retrieve"
 - **Workflow**:
   1. Start a webhook server in background (HTTPServer on available port)
   2. Call enrich with webhook_url